Healing is scary.

 It’s a beautiful thing to choose to heal.

-As you continue your own journey and keep unfolding the layers of what it means to be fully and wholly you, don’t forget to breathe.
+As you continue your own journey and keep unfolding the layers of what it means to be fully you, don’t forget to breathe.

 To notice how far you’ve already come.